 Despite the perfume’s heady air of sex, drugs and glamour, not everyone wanted to join the party.
 Offended by the name, a group of Chinese Americans formed what they called the American Coalition Against “Opium” and Drug Abuse and boycotted the perfume, claiming that Yves Saint Laurent was glamorizing drug use and showing insensitivity to the Opium Wars that took place in 19th-century China.

 The controversy did little to curb the perfume’s market appeal, and the spicy, lingering scent became an ’80s powerhouse, paving the way for equally audacious perfumes.
 Opium hadn’t, however, experienced its last brush with controversy.
 Other groups would complain of Opium’s tawdry sexuality and glorification of drug use well into the 2000s.

 Somehow, however, Love’s Baby Soft managed to become a true ’80s power perfume among the tween (or “preteen,” as the age group was called back then) and teen set.
 It probably helped that the perfume itself smelled like the lid had blasted off an economy-size bottle of baby powder and heavily dusted the person wearing it.
 It also most definitely helped that Love’s had dramatically changed its ad campaign to depict a tomboyish yet very stylish girl, hanging with the guys, accompanied by the slogan, “Underneath it all, she’s baby soft.”

 The only thing truly worth talking about when it comes to Christian Dior’s 1985 perfume Poison was its immediately recognizable and indescribably heavy yet mutable smell.
 While Love’s Baby Soft delivered a baby-powder bomb, Poison was nuclear grape gum.
 It was a scent that elbowed its way into a room, monopolized the conversation, and (maybe charmingly) overstayed its welcome.
 It could be deliciously intoxicating and nauseatingly headache-inducing.
-It could smell like the best combination of sex and danger, or it could smell like that aging aunt who flirted with all your professors at graduation.
+It could smell like the best combination of sex and danger, or it could smell like that aging aunt who flirted with all your boyfriends.